a great day to poke yourself in the green eye.

 God knew of Cain’s jealousy of his brother, Abel, and tried to forewarn him.
 “Then the Lord said to Cain, ‘Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 If you do not do what is right, sin is crouching at your door; it desires to have you, but you must master it.’”
 (Genesis 4:6-7 NIV).

-Most of us are familiar with the expression from “Don Quixote” by Cervantes, “Forewarned, forearmed.”
+Most of us are familiar with the Latin proverb, “Forewarned is forearmed.”
 It is important to pay attention to what we are taught.
-We all must learn a lesson from the failure of Cain to listen to a clear warning: the “green eye” of jealousy, as it is commonly referred to, “sees” things in a way that inflames us, enrages us, and causes us to act impulsively in ways that can interfere with our lives and relationships, at best, and destroy lives and relationships at worst.
+We all must learn a lesson from the failure of the third person created by God to listen to a clear warning: the “green eye” of jealousy, as it is commonly referred to, “sees” things in a way that inflames us, enrages us, and causes us to act impulsively and in ways that can interfere with our lives and relationships, at best, and destroy lives and relationships at worst.

 The significance of Cain’s jealousy, and the extreme nature of his response cannot be ignored.
 Certainly God was right when He said, “sin is crouching at your door.”